ScrapingLab

 Types of Data You Can Get

-LinkedIn's a goldmine of pro info.
-Here's what you might find:
+LinkedIn’s a valuable source of pro info.
+Here’s what you might find:

 Getting Ready to Scrape LinkedIn